mikeyea/eyestreetfool/README.md

-Includes a Jupyter Notebook and commandline applications.
+Includes a Jupyter Notebook and commandline applications to train and test image classifiers with pre-trained feature layers